dvdgeroconnell/pands-project/README.md

 ### Approach
 While it was left open as to whether to create a Jupyter notebook as well as the README, it was decided to capture the reasearch and analysis in the README to avoid repetition and / or referencing over and back between documents.
+The primary Python packages used were the NumPy, Matplotlib Pandas and Seaborn packages.
+For the scatter plots and best fit lines, I used both Numpy / Matplotlib and Seaborn as a comparison.

 # Background Research